 This is handled by thunar.
 This is, just like all the components of the xfce, developed from the scratch by the xfce team.
 The interface is minimal and still can be customized to a great extent.
 This does not provide a lot of options but, hey, we are not going to use them anyway.
 It is simple and easy.

-Xfce is as i again and again said, a perfect DE for weak hardware while not sacrificing the modern looks of a desktop.
+Xfce is as I, again and again, said, a perfect DE for weak hardware while not sacrificing the modern looks of a desktop.
 The machine will still look like it belongs to the 21st century.
-Another reason is the stability.
+Another reason is stability.
 If anyone is looking for a DE which is suitable for work pc, then, don’t look any further.
 This is the best out there.